sansajn/sansajn.github.io/_posts/2020-12-17-program-options.md

 ## The Code

+Sample source code is available in [source/venc](https://github.com/sansajn/sansajn.github.io/tree/master/_includes/source/venc) directory.

+> **tip**: just run `scons` command to build `venc` with *SCons* or refer to [scons starter tutorial](https://github.com/sansajn/scons-starter) in case of any troubles

-First include `boost/program_options.hpp` header file and define `po` namespace and some `using` so the code will not become messy, this way
+First we include `boost/program_options.hpp` header file and define `po` namespace and some `using` so the code will not become messy, this way

 ```c++
 #include <string>